PackRuble/cardoteka/README.md

 - 🎼 use `get` or `set` instead of a heap of `getBool`, `setDouble`, `getInt`, `getStringList`, `setString`...
 Think about the entities being stored, not how to store or retrieve them.
 - 📞 update the state as soon as new data arrives in the storage.
 No to code duplication - use `Watcher`.
 - 🧯 have to frequently check the value for null before saving?
 Use the `getOrNull` and `setOrNull` methods and don't worry about anything!
-- 🚪 do you still need access to dynamic methods from the original library?
-It's still there if you specify `with AccessToSP`.
+- 🚪 do you still need access to dynamic methods or an SP instance from the original library?
+Just add the import `package:cardoteka/access_to_sp.dart`.

 ## Table of contents